 The beauty industry is one of the largest and fastest-growing globally today.
 A case example is the growth of Korean beauty products projected to reach $13.9 billion by 2027.
-After all, we love to look good, smell good and take care of our skin to look flick.
+After all, we love to look good, smell good and take care of our skin to look fresh.
 It is the right time to venture into the cosmetics business as an entrepreneur.
-However, before you dive head-first into creating a new product, there are several factors you should consider.
+However, before you dive headfirst into creating a new product, there are several factors you should consider.
 This article will make the work easier for you!
 Let’s look into what you should know about manufacturing cosmetic products as a newbie.

 Draft a budget